 Once you’ve completed the peer review process, the journal editor will email to confirm acceptance for publication.
 The date you receive the email is the date of acceptance.

 You must upload your research to WRaP (video 8:05) within three months of the date of acceptance.
-Usually you will upload your author’s accepted manuscript (AAM) in WRaP as soon as possible.
+Usually you will upload your author’s accepted manuscript (AAM).
 AAMs have been peer-reviewed but not copyedited or formatted by the publisher.
 They are also known as post-prints, accepted author versions, or personal copies.

-We can advise you if your final published version, or version of record, is permitted instead of the AAM.
+We can advise you if your final published version, or version of record (VoR), is permitted instead of the AAM.

 Your AAM can be embargoed for up to 12 months (health, science and engineering) or 24 months (arts, humanities and social sciences) and still be eligible for the REF.